GenericMappingTools/gmt-for-geodesy/4_grids/README.md

     @remote_name[_rru]

-**Example**: To use a relief grid of the earth with 10 minutes-arc resolution:
+**Example**: To use a relief grid of the earth with 10 minute-arc resolution:

     @earth_relief_10m